noisebridge/PythonClass/course/flask-project/readme.md

 ####Goals
-0.
+0. upvotes
+    -with simple ajax call
 1. comments
     -updating models
     -enabling replies
     -updating front end in accordance with reply style
 2. auth and login
+    -reg form
+    -give logged in Users permissions/abilities to submit, vote, comment
-3. post link or text
+3. post link or text option
-cut down our urls into domains for viewing in template
+    -cut down our urls into domains for viewing in template
 4. ranking algorithm
+ 4a. cron job to save points and update ranking order
 5. basic html and css
 6. get it on remote server
 6. archives exposed and pagination
 7. basic outward facing web API
+8. newest section

-how do HN comments work?
+how do HN comments work? front and back-end

 CRUD